sourcebroker/deployer-extended-database/README.rst

 ----------------

 The package provides additional tasks for deployer (deployer.org) for synchronising databases between instances.
+Most useful are two tasks:

-The most useful is "db:pull [target]" task which allows you to pull database from target instance.
+1) task "`db:pull`_ [source-instance]" task which allows you to pull database from source instance to current instance,
+2) task "`db:copy`_ [source-instance] [target-instance]" which allows to copy database between instances.

 Installation
 ------------